soranoo/TradingView-Free-Webhook-Alerts/docs/gettingstarted.md

 <a name="program-deployment"></a>
 ## 5. Program Deployment

+1. Open the command prompt and cd into the project directory.
-1. Run `py main.py` in the command prompt.
+2. Run `py main.py` in the command prompt.